 In support of student attainment of the cross-curricular competencies while demonstrating effective habits of work, and to gauge student progress toward the learning outcomes of their classes, the Sound School holds Fall and Spring student led conferences.
 These conferences replace the typical parent-teacher conferences still held in many schools.
 The purpose of student led conferences is to support student's self-direction, reflection, and ownership of learning; teach self-evaluation and goal setting; practice authentic communication, organization, and leadership skills; and, focus positively on student learning outcomes.
-Conferences are facilitated by each student's advisor, and students have the opportunity to share samples of work from their various classes that demonstrates success.
+Conferences are scheduled and facilitated by each student's advisor, and students have the opportunity to share samples of work from their various classes that demonstrates success.
 Parent participation in these conferences is crucial.
-Sign-up links will be sent to families electronically one week prior to the conferences.
-Spanish language translation is available by appointment.